BCom Monetary Policy of India Notes Study Material

 (7) Hailstorms in March affected 17% of the rabi crop sown area.

-(8) Future rate cut will depend an interest rate deduction by banks.
+(8) Future rate cuts will depend on an interest rate deduction by banks.

-(9) State cooperative banks to be allowed to set-up off-site Mobile ATM without prior approval from RBI.
+(9) State cooperative banks to be allowed to set up off-site Mobile ATMs without prior approval from RBI.

-(10) RBI to formulate scheme for market making by primary dealers in semi liquid and illiquid G-sectors.
+(10) RBI to formulate a scheme for market making by primary dealers in semi-liquid and illiquid G-sectors.

 RBI’S SECOND BI-MONTHLY MONETARY POLICY STATEMENT FOR 2015-16